Concyclics/Concyclics/README.md

 ### Hello 👋

 I'm studying for a master's degree and looking for PhD opportunity.
-I'm interested in parallel computing, graph computing, HPC and databases.
+I'm interested in algorithms, parallel computing, graph computing, HPC,  and databases.
 I've won a silver medal in ICPC and a bronze medal in the ICPC East Continental Final.
 For more details, you are welcome to have a view of my [CV here](https://concyclics.github.io/resume/latex/resume.pdf).

 You can find me by